AlveusLabs/SN94-BitSota/docs/rewards.md

 Discovering SOTA-breaking algorithms can yield large instant rewards (entire contract balance).
 But this is competitive - only the best submission wins.

 **For Validators:**
-Funding the contract costs stake (2/3 burned + 1/3 transferred).
-Validators only do this when they believe:
 - Subnet is producing valuable algorithms
 - Higher subnet reputation attracts more participants
 - Long-term emissions outweigh short-term costs